Getting Started with FDCAN Normal Mode on STM32

 - We will then activate the notification for the new message again.

-- Unlike the FDCAN2 callback, we are not transmitting any data here, since the data is being transmitted every second by the FDCAN1 in the while loop.
+Unlike the FDCAN2 callback, we are not transmitting any data here, since the data is being transmitted every second by the FDCAN1 in the while loop.
+This way the FDCAN1 will keep transmitting every 1 second, and FDCAN2 will always send a response to that.

-The first picture shows the data transmitted by the FDCAN1 (TxData1) and the same data is received by the FDCAN2 (RxData2).
+The first picture shows the data transmitted by FDCAN1 (TxData1) and the same data being successfully received by FDCAN2 (RxData2).
+The second picture shows a different data set transmitted by FDCAN2 (TxData2) and correctly received by FDCAN1 (RxData1).

 Other STM32 CAN Tutorials